 Plot 15 occupies a prominent site that overlooks Brent Cross Town’s new Claremont Park.
 The overall massing provides 270 homes – including both market and affordable provision – with shared courtyards and several levels of rooftop terraces, while the site’s ground level is furthermore activated with various private and public amenities.
 AKT II’s bioclimatic team has supported the architect in optimising the wind comfort across the development’s balconies, terraces and courtyards, as well as throughout the surrounding public realm.

-For Plot 15, the most significant areas of ‘microclimatic’ refinement have been the balcony placements around the northern volume, and also the inhabitable rooftop terraces which are provided at several levels.
-AKT II’s team has contributed a full breakdown of the proposed scheme’s wind-flow mechanisms, which has then supported dRMM in optimising the occupants’ comfort throughout these areas.
+At Plot 15, this ‘microclimatic’ refinement has focussed on the placement of the balconies around the building’s northern volume, as well as on the detailing of the development’s various rooftop terrace spaces.
+We’ve contributed a full breakdown of the proposed scheme’s wind-flow mechanisms which has then supported dRMM in refining the overall design to help optimise the comfort for occupants and pedestrians throughout these areas.

-The balconies’ functionality is achieved simply through a careful optimisation of their positioning as part of the residential layouts.
-The terraces meanwhile are enhanced with the strategic introduction of fixed planters into certain corners, to help create enclosure.
-Altogether, these subtle design refinements now enable all of the balconies and terraces to be functional and enjoyable for occupants, year-round.
+The balconies’ functionality is achieved simply through a careful optimisation of their positioning, as part of the residential layouts.
+The terraces are conversely enhanced through the strategic introduction of fixed planters in certain corners.
+Altogether, these subtle design refinements now enable all of the balconies and terraces to be functional and enjoyable year-round.

-This microclimate assessment also formed part of Plot 15’s successful planning application.
+This microclimatic assessment crucially formed part of Plot 15’s official planning approval.